 All student loans qualify for refinancing.
 This includes private loans, Parent PLUS Loans and all federal student loans.

-What is a fixed interest rate vs. variable interest rate on a refinanced loan?
+What is a fixed interest rate vs. a variable interest rate on a refinanced loan?

 The difference between a fixed interest rate and a variable interest rate on a refinanced loan is this: a fixed interest rate on a loan is when the rate stays the same throughout the loan term.
 Variable interest rates have an interest rate that can change throughout the loan term.